RideTracker/.github/profile/README.md

 - "Pages" are workers or pages projects that are used by customers directly, for example https://ridetracker.app.
 - "App" is an application that are used by customers directly, for example the RideTrackerApp.

-Naming conventions for Cloudflare projects:
+Naming conventions for Cloudflare:
-- Services and Pages are prefixed with `ridetracker-` and each SnakeCase word is seperated by spaces, e.g. `ridetracker-pages`.
+- Services and Pages are prefixed with `ridetracker-` and each SnakeCase word is seperated by dashes, e.g. `ridetracker-pages`.

 ### Primary Repositories
 | Name | Description |